ircv3/ircv3-specifications/extensions/command-discovery-3.3.md

 indicates that the user should not be required to provide a value explicitly if the client can determine it from the context in which the command is invoked.

-The following types are defined:
+The following types are defined, and as with contexts, non-standard types may be used if they have a vendor prefix.
 ```
 sc          | Subcommand; literal text to include to invoke this one.
 chan        | Channel name